servicebinding/spec/README.md

 ## Reconciler Implementation

 A Reconciler implementation for the `ServiceBinding` type is responsible for binding the Provisioned Service binding `Secret` into an Application.
 The `Secret` referred to by `.status.binding.name` on the resource represented by `service` **MUST** be mounted as a volume on the resource represented by `application`.
-If the `application` resource is managed by another Reconciler, a `ServiceBinding` Implementations **SHOULD** ensure that the `Secret` volume mount configuration remains after the other Reconciler completes.
+If the `application` resource is managed by another Reconciler it is **RECOMMENDED** that both Reconcilers comply with the specification extension defined in [Custom Projection](#custom-projection).

 If a `.spec.name` is set, the directory name of the volume mount **MUST** be its value.
 If a `.spec.name` is not set, the directory name of the volume mount **SHOULD** be the value of `.metadata.name`.